An alternative derivation of the length contraction can be made without the Lorentz transformation, using the conservation of energy law .

 The detailed version of this alternative derivation of the length contraction and time dilation is given in the eleventh chapter of the book “Newton and Relativity“.

-With the Relativistic Calculator you can calculate the length contraction as a function of speed.
+Use the Relativistic Calculator to calculate the length contraction as a function of speed.

 Continue on the alternative path of relativistic proofs: Alternative derivation of the Lorentz transformations for space and time.